marnelfr/udemy.react/README.md

 })
 `````
 - **In slices' reducers, we are allow to mutate the state** because redux
-toolkit internally uses a package which detect mutation and automatically
+toolkit internally uses the package [immerjs/immer](https://github.com/immerjs/immer)
-create a new object from the one we mutated.
+which detect mutation and automatically create a new object from the one we mutated.
 - **createSlice** automatically create unique action identifiers for our different
 reducers.
 They can be accessed through ``counterSlice.actions`` which has keys that
 matches our different reducer's function defined in the slice.